slacgismo/solar-data-tools/docs/source/index.rst

 .. |Anaconda Cloud release| image:: https://anaconda.org/slacgismo/solar-data-tools/badges/version.svg
    :target: https://anaconda.org/slacgismo/solar-data-tools

-Tools for performing common tasks on solar PV data signals.
-These tasks include finding clear days in a data set, common data transforms, and fixing time stamp issues.
-These tools are designed to be automatic and require little if any input from the user.
-Libraries are included to help with data IO and plotting as well.
+Solar Data Tools is an open-source Python library for analyzing PV power (and irradiance) time-series data.
+It provides methods for data I/O, cleaning, filtering, plotting, and analysis.
+These methods are largely automated and require little to no input from the user regardless of system type—from utility tracking systems to multi-pitch rooftop systems.
+Solar Data Tools was developed to enable analysis of *unlabeled* PV data, i.e. with no model, no meteorological data, and no performance index required, by taking a statistical signal processing approach in the algorithms used in the package’s main data processing pipeline.
+Get started `here <index_getting_started.md>`_ with installation and basic tutorials!

 This work is supported by the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy (EERE) under the Solar Energy Technologies Office Award Number 38529.

 ..
 Important:: These documentation pages are under construction.
 Contributions are welcome (and much appreciated!), and you can find our contribution guidelines `here <index_dev.md>`__.